garfieldius/typo3.better_tables/Documentation/TyposcriptReference.rst

 The Typoscript template **Better Tables** must be included for this extension to work and the following options to be available.

+Please note: If editors choose »default« in the table settings of the content element, then the given TypoScript values are used.
+You are required to set/check some defaults like »fieldDelimiter«.

 Options
 -------